nickPaterakis/Booking-SPA-Web-App/README.md

 # Booking Management System

-Booking Management System is a dynamic single-page web application designed to showcase the process of finding rental properties and listing properties for prospective tenants.
+Booking Management System is a single-page web application designed to showcase the process of finding rental properties and listing properties for prospective tenants.
 This platform utilizes a robust stack of cutting-edge technologies, including React, Redux, Axios, CSS/Sass, Keycloak, Docker, and NGINX, to deliver an efficient and user-friendly experience.

 # Overview